Publications

 Abstract: This note examines the global prevalence and distribution of shell companies, which are often used for illicit financial activities like tax evasion.
 Using business registry data for over 200 jurisdictions, including individual US states, we construct an indicator of shell company prevalence based on the number of registered companies per capita.
 We find that known tax havens like the British Virgin Islands and the Cayman Islands have extremely high rates of company presence per adult.
 Zooming in on Europe reveals Estonia as a lesser-known host for shell companies, besides flagging known conduit countries like Luxembourg and Cyprus.
 A unique decomposition of US states also shows Delaware and Wyoming are potentially hosting a large number of shell companies.
 Indicative for the role of shell companies in international tax evasion, our shell company prevalence indicator correlates with jurisdiction characteristics catering tax evasion, such as low corporate tax rate and aggressive tax treaties.

-A Modern Excess Profit Tax (with M. François, B. Planterose & G. Zucman).
+A Modern Excess Profit Tax (with M. François, B. Planterose and G. Zucman).
 EU Tax Observatory.
 2022.

 Abstract: This paper presents a new way to tax excess profits.
 We propose to tax the rise in the stock market capitalization of companies that benefit from extraordinary circumstances, such as energy firms following the invasion of Ukraine in February 2022.
 Targeting the rise in stock market capitalization (which is easily observable) makes the tax much harder to avoid than standard excess profit taxes, and allows to capture rents irrespective of where multinational companies book their profits.
 We apply this proposal to energy companies that are headquartered or have sales in the European Union.
 We estimate that taxing the January 2022 to September 2022 valuation gains of energy firms at a rate of 33% would generate around €80 billion in revenue (0.4% of GDP) for the European Union.
 We discuss implementation practicalities and compare our proposals to other plans made to tax excess profits.